frontenddogma/web-development-glossary/manuscript/p.md

 : A file format developed by Adobe in the 1990s to present documents, including text formatting and images, in a manner independent of application software, hardware, and operating systems.
 Based on the PostScript language, each PDF file encapsulates a complete description of a fixed-layout flat document, including the text, fonts, vector graphics, raster images and other information needed to display it.
 PDF was standardized as ISO 32000 in 2008.&nbsp;[†](#w-pdf)

 Portable Network Graphics
 : A raster-graphics file-format that supports lossless data compression.
 PNG was developed as an improved, non-patented replacement for Graphics Interchange Format (GIF).
 PNG files use the file extension `png` and are assigned MIME media type `image/png`.
-PNG was published as informational RFC 2083 in 1997, and as an ISO/IEC standard in 2004.&nbsp;[†](#w-png)
+PNG was published as informational RFC&nbsp;2083 in 1997, and as an ISO/IEC standard in 2004.&nbsp;[†](#w-png)

 Portal
 : A specially designed website that brings information from diverse sources, like emails, online forums and search engines, together in a uniform way.
 Usually, each information source gets its dedicated area on the page for displaying information (a portlet); often, the user can configure which ones to display.
 Variants of portals include mashups and intranet “dashboards” for executives and managers.&nbsp;[†](#w-portal)